 Bullish drivers for crude oil prices

-In this part of the series, we’ll look at why Asian economies like China and India are important for crude oil prices over the long term.
+In this part of the series, we’ll look at some more bullish catalysts for crude oil prices over the long term.

 Bullish catalysts for crude oil prices

-- West Texas Intermediate crude oil futures contracts for December 2020 delivery were trading at $54.97 per barrel on June 22, 2016.
+- December 2020 WTI (West Texas Intermediate) crude oil futures contracts were trading at $49.52 per barrel on April 20, 2016.
+They rose to $52.58 per barrel on April 27, 2016.
 The forward curve suggests higher crude oil prices in the future.

 Impact on energy stocks and ETFs

-In the next part of this series, we’ll look at some key bearish drivers for crude oil prices.
+In the next part of this series, we’ll look at some key bearish catalysts for oil prices.